chris-bacon/PHP-List-Comprehension/README.md

 Which can be read as: _the set/list of all xs, such that x is drawn from the list ranging from n to m, and which satisfy the predicate_.
 The predicate is optional.

+The current predicates supported are equality, greater than, less than, division, and modulo artithmetic.

 ## Examples

 `lc("[x | x <- [1..5]]")`